zhuowei/commercialization-public/manufacture/desktop/understanding-servicing-strategies.md

 -   Use PNPUtil to add, remove, and enumerate drivers.
 For more information, see [Use PnPUtil at a command line to install a Plug and Play device](http://go.microsoft.com/fwlink/?LinkId=139151).

 -   Use Windows Update Stand-Alone Installer to add service packs or other .msu files.
-For more information, see [Description of the Windows Update Stand-alone Installer (Wusa.exe) and of .msu Files in Windows Vista](http://go.microsoft.com/fwlink/?LinkId=90850)
+For more information, see [Description of the Windows Update Stand-alone Installer (Wusa.exe) and of .msu Files in Windows](http://go.microsoft.com/fwlink/?LinkId=90850)

 -   Use LPKSetup to add or remove language packs.